Faveod/tree-sitter-parsers/README.md

 anything to it.  **so if you want to build agains a specific tag or commit, just `cd` into `tree-sitter` and do yout thing**.

+## Parser versions

+Instead of defaulting to cloning parsers and building them from `HEAD`, or from the latest release tag, the script `lang` will look for a file `ref` where parser commit `SHA1` is specified.
+Actually anything you can pass to `git checkout` will be accepted.

+If `ref` was not found, `lang` will use `HEAD`.

+The releases will contain a copy of the used `ref`.

 ## Artefacts

 The output of `./lang LANGUAGE` is in `lib/libtree-sitter-LANGUAGE.{dylib, so}`.

 # Supported Archs

+This is not true as of now, please refer to the releases.
+They should be available once more in the future.

 ## Linux